TebaldiLab/cellmarkeraccordion/README.md

 ![Pbmc_top_cell_type](https://github.com/user-attachments/assets/29c20803-e134-44ab-ab0f-083256c266c1)

-Further insight is provided by looking at the percentage of cells assigned to the top scoring cell types, and their similarity based on the Cell Ontology hierarchy
+Further insight is provided by displaying, for each cluster, the percentages of cells directly assigned to the top-scoring cell types and their similarity based on the Cell Ontology hierarchy
 ```bash
 seurat_obj@misc[["accordion_pbmc"]][["cluster_resolution"]][["detailed_annotation_info"]][["top_celltypes_plot"]][["2_naive B cell"]]
 ```
 ![Pbmc_rank_naive](https://github.com/user-attachments/assets/1372c184-f3e1-43eb-908b-1419e7c21698)

-Finally the top N marker genes contributing to the annotation of each specific cell type can be explored
+Finally, the top N marker genes contributing to the annotation of each specific cell type can be inspected
 ```bash
 seurat_obj@misc[["accordion_pbmc"]][["cluster_resolution"]][["detailed_annotation_info"]][["top_markers_per_celltype_cluster_plot"]][["global"]]
 ```
 ![Pbmc_top_markers](https://github.com/user-attachments/assets/282337b9-b897-4880-a422-ebfec7ecc7a5)

-## Cell type or pathways identification with custom genes sets
+## Cell type identification or pathway activity quantification using custom gene sets
-<strong>cellmarkeraccordion</strong> performs automatic identification of cell populations based on a custom input set of marker genes by running function ```accordion_custom ```.
-It requires in input only a Seurat object or a raw or normalized count matrix with genes on rows and cells on columns and a table of marker genes associated to cell types or  to pathways.
-The marker table should contains at least two columns, the *category_column*,  which specifies cell types or categories, and the *marker_column*, which specifies the corresponding markers on each row.
-Columns indicating the marker type (either positive or negative), and the marker weight can be optionally included.
-We used a published human retinal dataset (Lu et al., Dev Cell.
-2020) and we included a table of well-known markers associated to retinal cell types.
+The <strong>cellmarkeraccordion</strong> enables the automatic identification of cell populations based on custom sets of input marker genes (bring your own markers).
+The function ```accordion_custom ```. requires as input: a) a Seurat object or a raw or normalized count matrix (with genes on rows and cells on columns) and b) a table of marker genes associated with cell types to pathways.
+This marker table should contain at least two columns: the *category_column*,  which specifies cell types or categories, and the *marker_column*, which specifies the corresponding markers.
+Optional columns can be used to specify the marker type (either positive or negative) and the marker weight.
+An example of this procedure is shown based on a published human retinal dataset (Lu et al., Dev Cell.
+2020).
+The annotation was performed with a table of well-known markers associated with retinal cell types.

 ```bash
 read_excel("retina_markers.xlsx")